Alivexem/CreatorPass/README.md

 ### The Obvious

 I'll like to take account for my numerous commits to this project in a short timeline.
 Due to hardware limitations, my laptop struggled to build the project's Next.js server locally because of it's size.
 To ensure smooth development, I relied on Vercel’s CI/CD pipeline for builds and debugging.
 After every push, Vercel automatically compiles the project, and I review the build logs to fix any errors.
 This approach ensured continuous progress despite local limitations.
-Balancing design and development within 20 days as a solo developer was no easy task, but I love that the challenge made the entire development experience great.

 ## Overview